Heart to Heart

 Looking more like a large monstrosity, Theo had changed from his tea date attire into his usual black sweats and hoodie.
 Shoes wouldn’t contain his snow leopard-like feet, but he concealed his other feline features behind a worn white rabbit mask.
 Anyone dabbling in crime in Razor city knew the rumors of the White Rabbit.
 Police only heard of him through cold sweat reports and unintelligible mumblings of survivors who encountered him or those who donned a white rabbit mask.

 As much as Theodore would like to leave no witnesses to his crimes, Boss was a sucker for men who told tales.
 Theo was faster than the average man and could withstand normal bullets fine, so escaping the police was never an issue.
 Although, he preferred avoiding capture altogether.

 Theodore growled behind the scuffed mask.
 Deliberately being shot and caught for this mission failed to click yet.

 The fireworks show began, and Theodore knew it was almost time to take a bullet.
 He swallowed hard and peaked around the stall to watch Boss separate from Alexis.

 The commissioner had stepped out of traffic and leaned against a picnic table.
 With eyes to the firework lit sky, he was about to eat more of his ice cream until a Rift member walked up to confront him.

-Theodore couldn’t discern the conversation from his spot, but Boss informed him that the plants would bullshit about their families being affected by Alexis’ police department or about possible corruption or about stepping down before the mayoral election.
+Theodore couldn’t discern the conversation from his spot, but Boss informed him that the plants would bullshit about their families being affected by Alexis’ policies, about possible corruption, or about stepping down before the mayoral election.
 The more physical contact they made the better.

 Boss’ farce of plan was overly performative and contrived.
 There were too many moving parts.
 Something was going to go wrong.
 Ending it now would save them the hassle.
 Theodore removed a revolver from his hoodie pocket.